-- 1. The Company re-appoints Mr. Anirudha Agrawal as Whole-time Director of the Company for a period of 3 (Three) years commencing from 17th November, 2020 on the terms and conditions hereinafter expressed which Mr. Anirudha Agrawal accepts. - 2.
-Mr. Anirudha Agrawal shall unless prevented by ill health and save while on leave, throughout the said term devote the whole of his time, attention and abilities to the business of the Company and in all respects conform to and comply with the directions and regulations made by the Board or any Committee of the Board thereof from time to time. - 3.
-For his services hereunder, Mr. Anirudha Agrawal shall be entitled to receive a remuneration of ₹ 10,00,000/- per month as may be mutually decided between Mr. Anirudha Agrawal and the Board of Directors of the Company.
-The Board of Directors may grant annual increment not exceeding twenty percent of the gross remuneration in any financial year based on recommendation of Nomination & Remuneration Committee.
-However, the same shall be within the limits of Schedule V and Rules made thereunder, for the time being in force. - 4.
-Minimum Remuneration: Where in any financial year during the currency of the tenure as Whole-time Director, the Company has no profits or its profits are inadequate, the Company will pay to the Director, remuneration by way of salary, benefits, perquisites, allowances, etc as minimum remuneration subject to the limits specified in Section II of Part II of Schedule V to the Act. - 5.
-Mr. Anirudha Agrawal shall not be entitled to any sitting fee for attending meetings of the Board and/or Committees thereof during this tenure.
+- 1. The Company re-appoints Mr. Sushil Kumar Agrawal as Managing Director of the Company for a period of 3 (Three) years commencing from 23rd November, 2020 on the terms and conditions hereinafter expressed which Mr. Sushil Kumar Agrawal accepts. - 2.
+Mr. Sushil Kumar Agrawal shall unless prevented by ill health and save while on leave, throughout the said term devote the whole of his time, attention and abilities to the business of the Company and in all respects conform to and comply with the directions and regulations made by the Board or any Committee of the Board thereof from time to time. - 3.
+For his services hereunder, Mr. Sushil Kumar Agrawal shall be entitled to receive a remuneration of ₹ 10,50,000/- per month as may be mutually decided between Mr. Sushil Kumar Agrawal and the Board of Directors of the Company.
+The annual increment will be as decided by the Board of Directors but within the limit not exceeding the limits specified under Schedule V of the Companies Act, 2013 and Rules made thereunder, for the time being in force. - 4.
+Minimum Remuneration: Where in any financial year during the currency of the tenure as Managing Director, the Company has no profits or its profits are inadequate, the Company will pay to the Director, remuneration by way of salary, benefits, perquisites, allowances, etc as minimum remuneration subject to the limits specified in Section II of Part II of Schedule V to the Act. - 5.
+Mr. Sushil Kumar Agrawal shall nor be entitled to any sitting fee for attending meetings of the Board and/or Committees thereof during his tenure.
 His office shall be liable to determination by retirement of Directors by rotation. - 6.
-The Board may from time to time entrust to Mr. Anirudha Agrawal such of the powers exercisable by it as it thinks fit and may confer such powers for such time and to be exercised for such objects and purposes and upon such terms and conditions and with restrictions as it may think expedient. - 7.
-Mr. Anirudha Agrawal shall ipso facto and immediately cease to be the Whole-time Director if he ceases to hold the office of Director for any cause. - 8.
-Mr. Anirudha Agrawal shall comply with the Company's Code of Conduct and other codes and policies framed by the Company from time to time. - 9.
+The Board may from time to time entrust to Mr. Sushil Kumar Agrawal such of the powers exercisable by it as it thinks fit and may confer such powers for such time and to be exercised for such objects and purposes and upon such terms and conditions and with restrictions as it may think expedient. - 7.
+Mr. Sushil Kumar Agrawal shall ipso facto and immediately cease to be the Managing Director if he ceases to hold the office of Director for any cause. - 8.
+Mr. Sushil Kumar Agrawal shall comply with the Company's Code of Conduct and other codes and policies framed by the Company from time to time. - 9.
 The re-appointment may be terminated by either party by giving 3 (Three) months notice of such termination or salary in lieu thereof or by mutual consent. - 10.
-The terms and conditions of re-appointment including remuneration of the Whole-time Director may be altered and varied from time to time during his tenure of appointment by the Board in such manner as may be mutually agreed, subject to such approvals as may be required and subject to the same being in accordance and within the limits specified in Schedule V and other applicable provisions of the Act or any statutory modification(s) or re-enactments thereof as may be applicable at the relevant time.
+The terms and conditions of re-appointment including remuneration of the Managing Director may be altered and varied from time to time during his tenure of appointment by the Board in such manner as may be mutually agreed, subject to such approvals as may be required and subject to the same being in accordance and within the limits specified in Schedule V and other applicable provisions of the Act or any statutory modification(s) or re-enactments thereof as may be applicable at the relevant time.

-11. If any question shall arise between the parties hereto or between the Company and the Executors or Administrators or heirs of Mr. Anirudha Agrawal as to the interpretation of this Agreement the same shall be referred to a single arbitrator in case the parties agreed upon; otherwise each party shall appoint one arbitrator and the two appointed arbitrators shall appoint the third arbitrator who shall act as the presiding arbitrator.
+11. If any question shall arise between the parties hereto or between the Company and the Executors or Administrators or heirs of Mr. Sushil Kumar Agrawal as to the interpretation of this Agreement the same shall be referred to a single arbitrator in case the parties agreed upon; otherwise each party shall appoint one arbitrator and the two appointed arbitrators shall appoint the third arbitrator who shall act as the presiding arbitrator.
 Any award made shall be final and binding on the parties.